-General Studies, Associate in Science - Mathematics Concentration Program Description
+General Studies, Associate in Science - Mathematics Concentration Program Description a.
+All students must complete STSC 150, Student Success Seminar, during their first year of enrollment.

 The Associate in Science (A.S.) degree is designed for students who wish to create an individualized program in a specific academic area.
 Students may explore career fields while selecting courses that will facilitate their goal of transferring to a four-year college/university or beginning a career.
 Students must complete the following: